 Downloads for Each Option

-This option consists of converting the existing US 62/385 into a 3-lane, one-way roadway (northbound) and converting the existing 2nd Street into the other 3-lane, one-way roadway (southbound).
-This option adds capacity and easier turning movements for semi-trucks.
-Option 1 is approximately 3.16 miles long and requires 8.9 acres of new right of way and could impact 17 properties; including 1 residential and 4 commercial displacements.
+This option consists of converting the existing US 62/385 into a three-lane, one-way roadway (northbound), and converting the existing 2nd Street into the other three-lane, one-way roadway (southbound).
+This option adds capacity and easier turning movements for semitrucks.
+The One-way Pair Option is approximately 3.16 miles long and requires 8.9 acres of new right of way and could impact 17 properties; including one residential and four commercial displacements.
 The estimated cost of this project is $44 million.

-This option considered the No Build Option, would make no changes to the network.
-Option 3 would maintain the current highway with improvements to the pavement, sidewalks and lighting.
+This option, considered the No-Build Option, and would make no changes to the network.
+The Existing Rehab Option would maintain the current highway with improvements to the pavement, sidewalks and lighting.
 The estimated cost of this project is $20 million.

 The purpose of public involvement is to share project information and updates, present proposed schematics of the project and collect input from the community.
 Public input is a highly valued and an important part of creating improvements to address transportation needs.
 TxDOT is committed to working closely with the community on all projects to ensure that interested community members have the opportunity to comment, voice concerns, and ask questions.

 As a part of the public involvement efforts for this project, TxDOT has created a short survey to receive additional input from the public.
-Click on the link below to participate in the survey.
-The survey will be available from Jan.
-25, 2021 to Mar.
-1, 2021.
+A link to the survey is below, and will be available through Friday, July 30, 2021.
 Your participation is appreciated!